awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-getting-started.md

    connectionFactory.setUserName(activeMqUsername);
    connectionFactory.setPassword(activeMqPassword);

-   // Create a pooled connection factory for the consumer. final PooledConnectionFactory pooledConnectionFactoryConsumer = new PooledConnectionFactory();
-   pooledConnectionFactoryConsumer.setConnectionFactory(connectionFactory);
-   pooledConnectionFactoryConsumer.setMaxConnections(10);

-   // Establish a connection for the consumer. final Connection consumerConnection = pooledConnectionFactoryProducer.createConnection();
+   // Establish a connection for the consumer. final Connection consumerConnection = connectionFactory.createConnection();
    consumerConnection.start();
    ```
 **Note**
-Always use the `PooledConnectionFactory` class\.
+Message consumers should *never* use the `PooledConnectionFactory` class\.
 For more information, see [Always Use Connection Pooling](connecting-to-amazon-mq.md#always-use-connection-pooling)\.

 1. Create a session, a queue named `MyQueue`, and a message consumer\.